mmizumoto1213/cse15l-lab-reports/lab-report-4-week-8.md

 We should be able to implement this in a similar way we check for the opening and closing brackets and parenthesis.

-For snippit 2 I think it would be difficult to fix this with a small code change.
-For this we could create a method similar to the findCloseParen that was in the `MarkdownParse.java` of the example code the week 8 lab "Using a Debugger" section.
+For snippit 2 I think it would be difficult to fix this issue with a small code change.
+For this we could create a method similar to the findCloseParen that was in the `MarkdownParse.java` of the example code in the week 8 lab "Using a Debugger" section.
 However, as we saw, implementing this method requires more than 10 lines of code.

 For snippit 3 I think it would be difficult to fix this issue with a small code change.
-For this issue we need to look at if there is more than one consecutive /n any part of the brackets or the parenthesis, and we need to trim any single /n we find in the within the link before or after the link within the parenthesis.
-To do this, it would definitely require more than 10 lines of code so we would not be able to fix this with a small code change.
+For this issue we need to look for when there is more than one consecutive /n in any part of the brackets or the parenthesis, and we need to trim any single /n we find in the within the parenthesis before or after the link.
+To do this, it would likely require more than 10 lines of code so we would not be able to fix this with a small code change.